User Guide

 How to list tasks : list

-command allows you to show a list of all the tasks that are present in the MustDoList.
+The list command allows you to show a list of all the tasks that are present in the MustDoList.

 List format: list